How to Play Caribbean Stud Poker

 5. If the dealer’s card is an Ace or a King, raise if you also hold a Queen or a Jack.

-A precise optimal Caribbean Stud Poker Strategy is more complicated and requires a lot of detailed analysis and memorization.
+A precise optimal Caribbean Stud Poker strategy is more complicated and requires a lot of detailed analysis and memorization.
 However, the simple rules above are already enough to reduce the house edge significantly.
 For example, if we raised every hand, the house would have an edge of 16.5 %.
 But if we are selective with our hands, following just those simple rules, this reduces the house edge to about 5.2 %.

 As always with casino games, it is advisable to decide in advance when you plan to leave the table, perhaps defining a stop win.
 A stop loss is also sensible to make sure we don’t spend more than we can afford.
 If we hit a bad run, moving to lower stakes may preserve our bankroll and keep us in the games longer.
-Trying this out and learning the best times to stop can be done on some of the Real Money Poker Apps.

 Conclusion